replicatedhq/kots.io/content/kots-cli/upstream.md

 kubectl kots upstream upgrade --namespace <namespace> <app-slug>
 ```

-Thie above command is functionality equilavlent to clicking the Check For Updates in the Admin Console.
+The above command is functionality equivalent to clicking the Check For Updates in the Admin Console.